 Lorna's pots have a lovely combination of elegant ornamentation with more jovial elements such as the harlequin-esque decoration or her chop mark - a casual "Lorn."
 Read on to learn more about Lorna's motivations and influences! - Jennifer Harnetty, editor.

-Ms. Meaden is going to buy the flowers herself – and the punch and the whisky and the gravy and the sugar and the lemonade and the tea and the candles and the ice and everything else.
-There’s going to be a party.
+Ms. Meaden is going to buy the flowers herself—and the punch, and the whiskey, and the gravy, and the sugar, and the lemonade, and the tea, and the candles, and the ice, and everything else.
+There's going to be a party.

 And at this party, unlike Andrea del Sarto's assertion that, "less is more, Lucrezia" (Robert Browning, "Faultless Painter," 1855) less isn't more.
 More is more.
 And perhaps Mies Van Der Rohe and Coco Chanel got it wrong anyway; maybe in this poem del Sarto was simply referring to his wife's infidelity rather than declaring an aesthetic trump.
 Regardless, Lorna Meaden's most distinctive functional works defy this Modernist mantra in more ways than one.